CESNET/dp3/docs/install.md

 You are now ready to start developing your application!

+---

-## A container-less deployment guide
+## Supervisor deployment guide

+The application development installation above is not suitable for production use.
+For production use, we recommend using the [supervisor](http://supervisord.org/) process manager, which greatly simplifies having multiple worker processes.
+We recommend gunicorn as the API server, hidden behind nginx as a reverse proxy.

-Install pre-requisites and packages:
+To start, install the pre-requisites and explicitly dependent packages:

 ```shell
 sudo dnf install git wget nginx supervisor redis